circleci/circleci-docs/jekyll/_cci2/language-python.md

 ### Add Other Services and Set Environment Variables

-You can specify additional containers for services like databases.
+Specify additional containers for services like databases.
 Use the [`environment`]({{ site.baseurl }}/2.0/env-vars/#setting-an-environment-variable-in-a-container) key
 to set environment variables for all commands in a container.